gvwilson/sdxpy/src/binary/index.md

 [% inc pat="pack_unpack.*" fill="py out" %]

 What is `\x1f` and why is it in our data?
-If Python finds a character in a string that doesn't have a printable representation, it prints a 2-digit [%g escape_sequence "escape sequence" %] in [%i "hexadecimal" %].
+If Python finds a byte in a string that doesn't correspond to a printable character, it prints a 2-digit [%g escape_sequence "escape sequence" %] in hexadecimal.
 Python is therefore telling us that our string contains the eight bytes
 `['\x1f', '\x00', '\x00', '\x00', 'A', '\x00', '\x00', '\x00']`.